 Make the Chocolate Pies

-Step 1: In a bowl, mix together the melted butter, oil, brown sugar, and instant espresso, if using.
+Step 1: In a bowl, mix the melted butter, oil, brown sugar, and instant espresso, if using.

 Step 2: Add the egg to the brown sugar and butter mixture.
 Beat well.